Gravitational-wave amplitudes for compact binaries in eccentric orbits at the third post-Newtonian order: Memory contributions: Radiation-reaction evolution equations

 where

-The additional functions in the hereditary contribution are:
+The additional functions in the hereditary contribution are

-The eccentricity enhancement functions arise from hereditary contributions to the energy flux (non-tilde) and the angular momentum flux (tilde).
-Most of them do not admit closed forms and have to be computed numerically or in a small eccentricity expansion.
+The eccentricity enhancement functions arise from hereditary contributions to the energy flux (nontilde) and the angular momentum flux (tilde).
+Most of them do not admit closed forms and have to be computed numerically or in a small-eccentricity expansion.
 Here we list them in an eccentricity expansion to $\bigO(e^6)$:

 By dividing the evolution equations for $x$ and $e$ and expanding in these variables, we can find a solution for the evolution of $x$ in terms of $e$ at each order as described in~\cref{sec:DCmemory}.
 Here we provide $x(e)$ at 3PN and to leading order in eccentricity: